 - Then choose from a column template and what file format to export to (CSV, Excel or vCard) file and finally click the button to Export.

 In order to be able to export contacts you need to have the permissions to ‘Allow this user to export records…’.
 You can read about user permissions here.

-When you view the exported CSV file you’ll see multiple columns each for email, phone numbers and address for example.
+When you view an exported CSV or Excel file using the All Columns template you’ll see multiple columns each for email, phone numbers and address for example.
 For the email for example, this is what they represent: